Facts about Childhood Poverty & the Benefits of Kindergarten Readiness

 The research is undeniable and has proven the link between children entering kindergarten prepared and ready to learn with the ability to create successful futures for themselves.

-- Bloom dedicates half its capacity to low income children through the community funded Shirley Robinson Scholarship Fund.
+- Bloom dedicates half its capacity to low income children through the community funded Shirley Robinson Scholarship Fund and other scholarship sources.

 - Students receiving scholarships to Bloom Early Learning are not only ready for kindergarten, they exceed standards and expectations based on feedback from teachers at Wayzata Public Schools.